Harry-Luck/facemask_dection/README.md

 ## :handshake: Contribution

 #### Please read the Contribution Guidelines [here](https://github.com/chandrikadeb7/Face-Mask-Detection/blob/master/CONTRIBUTING.md)
-Feel free to **file a new issue** with a respective title and description on the the [Face-Mask-Detection](https://github.com/chandrikadeb7/Face-Mask-Detection/issues) repository.
-If you already found a solution to your problem, **I would love to review your pull request**!
+Feel free to **file a new issue** with a respective title and description on the the [Face-Mask-Detection] If you already found a solution to your problem, **I would love to review your pull request**!

 ## :handshake: Our Contributors